kubernetes/kops/docs/cli/kops_upgrade.md

 ### Synopsis

 Automates checking for and applying Kubernetes updates.
 This upgrades a cluster to the latest recommended production ready k8s version.
-After this command is run usekops update cluder, and kops rolling-update cluster to finish a cluster upgrade.
+After this command is run, use kops update cluster and kops rolling-update cluster to finish a cluster upgrade.

 ### Examples